nest/nest-simulator/doc/troubleshooting.rst

 type -a <package>
-    shows the complete list of directories that your sytem found the binary file.
+    shows the complete list of directories that your system found the binary file.
     The first result should be the location to your active environment.

 <package> --version